How to Start a Diamond Import/Export Business

 What is the Kimberley Process?

-A conflict diamond is a diamond that is mined in an area controlled by a warring faction.
-The U.S. also passed The Clean Diamond Trade Act (CDTA) in 2003.
-This act essentially prohibits the importation/exportation of diamonds that are not cleared by the KPCS.
+Conflict diamonds are rough diamonds that are sold by rebel groups to fund their operations.
+To support the KP, the U.S. passed The Clean Diamond Trade Act (CDTA) in 2003.
+This act essentially prohibits the importation/exportation of diamonds that are not cleared by the KP.

 • Sierra Leone